 There are certain caregiver laws and responsibilities that you will need to consider.
 For example, given that state laws explicitly state that medical marijuana cannot be consumed on school property, it may be necessary to make arrangements for your child to take a dose off-site during the school day.
 You will also need to follow any other rules and regulations set forth by your home state.

 How to Apply as a Caregiver

-To apply as a caregiver for your child, you’ll need to follow a few protocols.
+You’ll need to follow a few protocols to apply as a caregiver for your child.
 First, note that some states require two separate physician certifications to be submitted: you can obtain two from us if this is the case.
 To do this, you’ll need to book two telehealth appointments, one after the other.
-You may also need to see a pediatric specialist, which Leafwell can help provide as well.
+You may also need to see a pediatric specialist, which Leafwell can help provide.

-Depending on the age of the minor, the consultation will include both the parent and child if appropriate.
+Depending on the minor’s age, the consultation will include the parent and child if appropriate.
 If your child is very young, our physicians will speak directly with you as the parent or legal guardian.
 As with adult patients, we’ll need to see a comprehensive medical history and ask questions related to the qualifying condition as part of the appointment.

 Frequently Asked Questions

 Will my insurance cover my MMJ card and costs?

 Most medical marijuana cards are valid for one year and must be renewed annually.

 Yes, you can renew an existing medical marijuana card by filing a renewal application in your state and going through any other required procedures.
 Some states allow you to file for renewal up to 60 days before your current card expires.
 Timely renewing ensures that you maintain access to medical marijuana products.